CricketBr/Crickets-Shorthand-Site/orth-cnsl-ref.md

 CH is a circle the same size as H. H, CH and WH are described under H. Note MCH, NCH, SCH have different rules, described with H.

 CHL, CHR: Put the L or R inside the larger circle.
 Observe the L or R lies above/below the vowel line.

+I think CHL and CHR turn in different directions, so the small circle just continues the motion.
+(Cricket)

 CT: Supplement merges them (*transact*), as for GD.
 Manual Ordinary does not.
 Manual Hints for Reporting does not. (*characters*)